jamesbuckett/finops-certified-practitioner/README.md

     * Multiple-Choice Exam

 ## Summary
-* Financial Operations (FinOps) follows a lifecycle of activities, practised by individuals, who follow a set of principles while leveraging specific tools and speaking a particular language.
+* Finance and DevOps (FinOps) follows a lifecycle of activities, practised by individuals, who follow a set of principles while leveraging specific tools and speaking a particular language.

 ## Attribution